 As we know that nowadays rooting is mostly necessary for advanced usage of our android device.
 Sometimes it is easy and sometimes it is difficult to root our android device as per our device specifications and brand.
-So here I am introducing an android app named Framaroot which is capable of rooting android device without the need of a computer or any other sources.
+So here I am introducing an android app named Framaroot which is capable of rooting android devices without the need for a computer or any other sources.
 Check out Why to Root Android Device & how to Backup Android Device.

 Fun Fact: This app including several exploits named as the heroes of the book “The Lord of the Rings”: Gandalf, Boromir, Pippin, Legolas, Sam, Frodo, Aragorn, and Gimli.

-Steps to Root android device with Framaroot
+Steps to Root Android device with Framaroot

 Warning:- This Can Potentially Brick Your Device.
 So Follow The Instruction Carefully.
 Neither I Or Anyone Except You are Responsible For Your Device.
 This will also void your device warranty.